 For this tutorial, we’ve used the Annie Sloan Tile Stencil, which you can get free with the first issue of The Colourist.
 You can of course use any stencil of your choice.
 If you want to see how it repeats, practice on some paper first.
 This tiling technique could be used on a table top.
 You could even try it on floors, just make sure you seal in your paintwork afterwards with Chalk Paint™ Lacquer.

-TOP TIP: before starting, Annie suggests that you give the stencil a coat of water-based varnish.
+TOP TIP: before starting, give your stencil a coat of water-based varnish.
 This will make the stencil more rigid and give it extra resilience so it lasts longer.

-When your stencilled tile motifs are completely dry, finish and protect your paint work by applying Clear Chalk Paint® Wax with a Small Chalk Paint® Wax Brush.
+- When your stencilled tile motifs are completely dry, finish and protect your paint work by applying Clear Chalk Paint™ Wax with a Small Chalk Paint™ Wax Brush.
 Remove any excess wax with a lint-free cloth.

 Creating a tile effect with stencils is a great technique to learn for a quick and simple update to furniture and floors.
 Now you’ve followed the steps, you can browse through the range of Annie Sloan Stencils and choose the best stencil for your next paint project.
 If a repeated pattern feels to rigid for you, why not try loosely overlapping stencils instead?
 This approach – an Annie Sloan favourite – frees you up to create your own patterns.
 For inspiration, take a look at this folk-style chest updated with an overlapping pattern here.